gmoyanollc/xml-schema-content-extractor/README.md

 # XML Schema Content Extractor
-xml-schema-content-extractor takes data component documentation and facets in XML Schema and represents it in a JSON data format.
+xml-schema-content-extractor takes data component documentation and facets from XML Schema and represents it in a JSON data format.
+The JSON data may used to reference a data component's documentation and facets for JSON schema development.

 ## Get Started
+xml-schema-content-extractor may be run either as a bash script or NodeJS script.

-  1. Run bash script `./bin/extract-content.sh`.
+  * Run bash script for usage: `./bin/extract-content.sh`.

-    example:

-      `bash ./bin/extract-content.sh ./data/xml-schema/domain-x/type.xsd | tee ./data/extraction/domain-x/type.xsd-content.json`
+     JSON data is sent to standard output and may be directed to a file for stand-alone runs.

+  or

+  * Run NodeJS script for usage: `node app.js`.

+    JSON data is sent to the folder provided by an argument.

 ## Optional Batch Configuration
-The bash script `./bin/create-filtered-xml-schema-json-file-list.sh` creates a JSON listing of input XML Schema files.
-It may require modification of paths to input XML Schema and XSLT processor.
+The bash script `./bin/create-xml-schema-file-list.sh` creates a JSON listing of input XML Schema files.

-After modifying it for your environment, execute the bash script:

-  `bash ./bin/create-filtered-xml-schema-json-file-list.sh`
+  * Run bash script for usage: `./bin/create-xml-schema-file-list.sh`

-A JSON listing is created in file `xml-schema-file-list.json`.
+A JSON listing is created in a file named `xml-schema-file-list.json`.

 ## Compile XSLT Change
-XSLT changes require compilation when using the xml-schema-content-extractor bash script.

-Compile stylesheet changes by running the provided compile-xslt bash script.
+XSLT changes may be compiled.
+Compile stylesheet changes by running the provided `compile-xslt` bash script.

-(Note: The xml-schema-content-extractor bash script applies a compiled stylesheet although it may be modified to apply an uncompiled stylesheet.)

 # Authoritative Sources